Detecting Errors in a Quantum Network with Pauli Checks: Results

 \subsection{Theoretical Performance}

-In this section, we establish the base theoretical performance of PCS.
-We analyze the setting when there are only two parties Alice and Bob and no swapping is performed.
+PCS offers flexibility in the type of checks used.
+In this section, we establish the base theoretical performance of PCS for a variety of reasonable setups.
+Note that we analyze the setting when there are only two parties Alice and Bob and no swapping is performed.
 This is the scenario considered by Bennett et al. in Ref.~\cite{Bennett_1996bbpssw}.
 The relationship between the two scenarios is described in Fig.~\ref{fig:sketch_bbpssw_pcs}.
+The checks in PCS detect anti commuting terms of the Kraus operators in the error channel \cite{Gonzales_2023PCS}.
+Thus, we consider the scenario consisting only of X checks and another scenario with X\&Z checks.
+We also investigate adding checks on the ancillas, which results in a family of distance 2 codes.
+Finally, we discuss using the ``ricochet'' property of Bell states with teleported PCS.

-The theoretical performance of the PCS scheme can be expressed in terms of fidelity and postselection rate like in 2 way EPP protocols.
-Consider the scenario, where both qubits of a Bell state are protected by a PCS X check.
+The theoretical performance of the PCS scheme can be expressed in terms of fidelity and postselection rate like in 2-way EPP protocols.
 A single qubit depolarizing channel can be defined as

 where $p$ is the probability of an error, $E_1=\sqrt{1-\dfrac{3p}{4}}I$ and $E_2,E_3,$ and $E_4$ are $\sqrt{\dfrac{p}{4}}X$, $\sqrt{\dfrac{p}{4}}Y$, and $\sqrt{\dfrac{p}{4}}Z$, respectively.
 Note that this is a completely depolarizing channel when $p=1$.